General Surgery, Medical Secretary, Band 4, 29.5 Hours, Permanent

 What We Love To See

 The ideal candidate should have previous Medical Secretary experience or experience in a similar role such as Legal Secretary, PA, or Team Secretary.
-You should have experience of scheduling appointments/diary management, excellent interpersonal and organisational skills, and the ability to touch‑type with experience of transcribing documents from audio files.
-Knowledge of medical terminology and NHS experience in an administrative role would be advantageous, but is not essential.
+You should have experience of scheduling appointments/diary management, and excellent interpersonal and organisational skills.
+The ability to touch type with experience of transcription of documents from audio files is also essential.
+Knowledge of medical terminology and NHS experience in an administrative role would be advantageous, but not essential.

 Who We Are